Save the Manatee Club

-Save the Manatee (SMC) is a 501(c)(3) non-profit group and membership organization dedicated to the conservation of manatees.
+Save the Manatee Club (SMC) is a 501(c)(3) non-profit group and membership organization dedicated to the conservation of manatees.
 The organization was founded in 1981 by singer and songwriter Jimmy Buffett, and Governor of Florida (and later U.S. Senator) Bob Graham.
 There are currently about 40,000 active members of SMC.

 Save the Manatee Club raises funds from the Adopt-A-Manatee program to go toward public awareness and education projects, manatee research, rescue and rehabilitation efforts, and advocacy and legal action to ensure better protection for manatees and their habitat.
 The club has also assisted state and federal governments with research projects in Florida such as aerial surveys, seagrass studies, telemetry studies, manatee photo identification projects, population modeling and the compilation of over twenty years of research on the population of Blue Spring manatees.

 International efforts

 Save the Manatee Club provides funds, supplies, and other essential equipment to Belize's only manatee rehabilitation facility.
 SMC has assisted the Puerto Rico Manatee Conservation Center in raising critical funds needed to repair damage sustained by Hurricane Maria.
-They also partner with villages in Nigeria, part of the West African manatee’s habitat, providing funding and collaborating with villagers to develop an alternative livelihoods program that provides manatee poachers with a sustainable and legal alternative to taking manatees.
+They also partner with villages in Nigeria, part of the West African manatee’s habitat.